 Have a spirit day at the office and invite everyone to wear a jersey of their favorite team.
 From college to professional, basketball to football, sports fandom can bring out the best in people.
 It can be a great ice breaker and “get to know you” to learn about people’s favorite teams and why they like them.
 Serve sports-fare like wings and potato skins, and keep ESPN on in the break room.

 Not because of, but fueled by, the popularity of Disney’s Coco, Mexican culture and heritage has gone mainstream in the U.S..
 Day of the Dead (Dia de los Muertos) is a traditional Mexican celebration complete with vibrant colors and skeleton imagery.
 It is a fun celebration with delicious foods, marigold salads, tortillas, margaritas and desserts.
 Skip the traditional costumes and sugary sweets and try this for your October office theme party.

 November: Do Good

-Leading up to the holidays which can be a stressful time for many, take the Thanksgiving month do an activity that people will thank you for.
+Leading up to the holidays which can be a stressful time for many, take the Thanksgiving month to do an activity that people will thank you for.
 This is the season that many food banks, shelters and other community organizations become overwhelmed with donations.
 Choose one and organize a half-day of community service with a nice luncheon afterward.
 Create a competition around fundraising or gathering of non-perishable food items to donate.

 December: Celebrate the Holidays

 This one is obvious, but if your workplace is especially diverse, not everyone will be comfortable with the traditional Holiday focus.
 Why not celebrate all of the holidays with a new focus every day or week.
-Move through Hanukkah, Christmas, Kwanza, New Year's and even the Chinese New Year.
+Move through Hanukkah, Christmas, Kwanzaa, New Year’s and even the Chinese New Year.